How you can help your brain through exercise and info on how cholesterol impacts the brain.

 A bubble bath of endorphins, dopamine, BDNF for our brain when we exercise?

 I think we all have been in a place where we’re supposed to get our butt off the couch to work out, but we just don’t want to.
 But when we fall back on discipline to get it done anyway, we always feel better.
 But did you know there is some science behind why we feel better afterwards?
 Apart from just because “we did it”?
 Did you know that you might actually be helping your brain?
-Improving learning capabilities and better help manage emotions?
+Improving learning capabilities and help manage emotions better?

 Science has emerged greatly on this subject and there is still so much more research to do.
 But every time we move our body and get our heart rate up creating good blood flow… it’s like giving your brain an amazing bubble bath of neurochemicals!
 We start releasing dopamine, endorphins, growth factors and probably one of the most important is BDNF!
 Brain-derived neurotrophic factors stimulate neurogenesis!
 You’ve probably heard about neuroplasticity (new connections/rewire), well neurogenesis is the process where we make new brain cells!